IsaKiko/D3-visualising-data/02-css.md

 > ## Create and use your own class {.challenge}
 >
 > Create a class called 'description'.
-> Left bound, dark grey, font size, certain width on the page, padding around
+> Left bound, dark gray, font size, certain width on the page, padding around
 > ...also, write some text so it wraps around.
 > If you like, play with the heading, until you like how it looks.
 >